oliyh/tampermonkey-rocketchat/README.md

 ## Installation

 1. Install the Tampermonkey or Greasemonkey extension
-2. Install the script via the externsion's UI
+2. Install the script via the extension's UI
 3. Customize the `@match` comment to match your domain e.g. `https://rocketchat.example.com/*`

 ## client-inline-images.user.js